I have been developing a recipe for granola over the past several weeks.

-In a small saucepan stir the brown sugar and cinnamon together.
-Stir in the cranapple juice.
+In a small saucepan stir brown sugar and cinnamon together.
+Stir in cranapple juice.

 Heat over high heat and bring just to a boil.
 (When the sugar dissolves it is ready).

-Remove from heat, add the oil and set aside.
+Remove from heat, add oil, and set aside.

-Measure the oatmeal and almonds into a large bowl.
+Place oatmeal and almonds in a large bowl.

-(You will add the craisins after the granola is baked and cooled).
+(You will add Craisins after granola is baked and cooled.)

-Pour the juice mixture over the oatmeal and almonds stirring to coat all the oatmeal evenly.
+Pour juice mixture over oatmeal and almonds.
+Stir to coat oatmeal evenly.

-Spread the granola almost to the edges in a rectangular shape.
+Spread granola almost to edge of pan in a rectangular shape.

-Press granola into one even layer with a spatula.
+Press granola into one even layer with a silicone spatula.

-Bake in the upper third of the oven for 35 to 40 minutes or until the granola is light brown.
+Bake in upper third of oven 35 to 40 minutes or until granola is light brown.

 Cool completely.
-When cool, break into large chunks.
+After cooling, break into large chunks.
 Sprinkle craisins on top.